 Your Healthcare Team

 During your stay, you may be attended to by a number of healthcare professionals who will provide treatment prescribed by your doctor.
-Staff members, such as physical therapists, radiologic technologists, occupational therapists, cardiopulmonary therapists and technologists, case managers, audiologists and laboratory technologists, provide a vital link between you and your doctor.
+Staff members, such as nurses, physical therapists, radiologic technologists, occupational therapists, cardiopulmonary therapists and technologists, case managers, audiologists and laboratory technologists, provide a vital link between you and your doctor.
 Our commitment to quality is reflected in the way these professionals are devoted to your care.
 Each member of the Health Center family brings his or her own brand of expertise and dedication to the job.

 A wide variety of professionals may be involved with your diagnosis and treatment plan of care.
 The following is some of the individuals that may be involved in your care or service and what skills they add to your dynamic healthcare team at Sarah Bush Lincoln.